Skip to main content

 2. Change your PlayerStateClass in the game mode class to ARedwoodPlayerState (or another class that inherits from ARedwoodPlayerState)

-3. Your DefaultPawnClass in the game mode class needs to inherit from ARedwoodCharacter (which inherits from ACharacter)
+3. Your DefaultPawnClass in the game mode class needs to have an instance of the URedwoodCharacterComponent Actor Component attached during begin play

 4. Create a new struct for each of types of data (except redwoodData)